David C. Kopaska-Merkel

-David C. Kopaska-Merkel is an American geologist, poet, and editor.
+David C. Kopaska-Merkel (1957 - 2026) was an American geologist, poet, and editor.

 Education and career

-Kopaska-Merkel holds a doctorate in geology.
+Kopaska-Merkel held a doctorate in geology.
 He has worked for the Geological Survey of Alabama in Tuscaloosa and has co-authored numerous articles on topics in paleontology and geology published in peer-reviewed journals such as Computers & Geosciences, The AAPG Bulletin, and the International Journal of Coal Geology.
 He has also co-authored books addressing topics in the same subject areas.
-Kopaska-Merkel is a member of the National Center for Science Education.
+Kopaska-Merkel was a member of the National Center for Science Education.

 As an author of fiction, Kopaska-Merkel started out writing short stories.
 He switched to writing poetry while his partner was pregnant with their first child, a daughter, and since that time has concentrated more on poetry than on prose fiction.
 Strange Horizons editor Romie Stott has described Kopaska-Merkel's writing style as reminiscent of "a Beat poet who turned down an odd alley in Haight-Ashbury and wound up in outer space."
 As a poet, his work in the genres of dark fantasy and horror has been especially noted by reviewers.

 In 1986, Kopaska-Merkel founded Dreams & Nightmares, "one of the oldest speculative poetry magazines" on record, recognized by reviewers in the field as "a good bet for literate, enjoyable horror and dark fantasy poetry," a venue readers can reliably turn to for "weird and often dark poetry."
 Since the magazine's inception, Kopaska-Merkel has acted as sole editor of more than 100 issues.
 In 2020, Dreams & Nightmares had a subscriber base of 88 and a print run of 140 copies.

 Kopaska-Merkel also acted as editor of the speculative poetry journal Star*Line from 1996 to 2002.
 In 2020, he guest-edited an issue of online poetry magazine Eye to the Telescope.

 From 2011 to 2014, Kopaska-Merkel held the post of president of the Science Fiction & Fantasy Poetry Association.